-After breakfast drive to Khiva, visiting ancient fortresses en route.
-Chalpikkala - the Tower of Silence.
+Later, journey to Khiva, visiting ancient fortresses en route, including Chalpik Kala - the Tower of Silence.

 You will then visit Kizil Kala Fortress, built in the 1st or 2nd centuries AD.
 It was occupied until the 4th century and then abandoned.
 You will continue further to Toprak Kala fortress, an excavated town dating back to the 1st to 5th century, and considered the most important monument on Khorezm from the Kushan time.

-Lastly you will visit Ayaz Kala, which is considered to be one of the biggest forts in Karakalpakstan.
+Lastly you will visit Ayaz Kala, which is considered one of the biggest forts in Karakalpakstan.
 The site consists of three fortresses which were built from the 4th century BC to the 7th century AD, before arriving in Khiva.